 Oceanographic data for NAFO Division 3P are available from archives at the Marine Environmental Data Service (MEDS) in Ottawa and from a working database maintained at the Northwest Atlantic Fisheries Centre (NAFC) in St. John's NL.
 The bulk of these data are temperatures collected during the Canadian groundfish assessment surveys of February, March and April since 1973.
-The station positions where oceanographic measurements were available for the 2003 multi-species survey are shown in Fig. 1b.
+The station positions where oceanographic measurements were available for the 2005 multi-species survey are shown in Fig. 1b.
 Since the winter of 1990, water temperatures and salinity on these surveys have been measured, for the most part, using a trawl-mounted Seabird 19 CTD.
 Prior to that, XBTs were the primary instrument.
 Data from the net-mounted CTDs are not field calibrated, but are checked periodically and factory calibrated when necessary maintaining an accuracy of 0.005°C in temperature and 0.005 in salinity.
 The XBTs are accurate to within 0.1°C. In addition to these data, all available historical data in the period 1971-2000 were used to establish the long-term means.

-Vertical cross-sections of the temperature and salinity fields and their anomalies for April 2003 and 2004 were constructed by projecting the positions of all observations in corridor A (Fig. 1b) along a straight line with their offshore distances calculated from the shoreline in Sub-division 3Pn.
-The cross-section start near Rose Blanche on the south coast of Newfoundland, then follow a southeasterly direction crossing Burgeo Bank, Hermitage Channel, and St. Pierre Bank, terminating near the edge of the continental shelf on the southwestern Grand Bank.
+Vertical cross-sections of the temperature and salinity fields and their anomalies for April 2004 and 2005 were constructed by projecting the positions of all observations in corridor A (Fig. 1b) along a straight line with their offshore distances calculated from the shoreline in Sub-division 3Pn.
+The cross-section begins near Rose Blanche on the south coast of Newfoundland, then follow a southeasterly direction crossing Burgeo Bank, Hermitage Channel, and St. Pierre Bank, terminating near the edge of the continental shelf on the southwestern Grand Bank.

-All available oceanographic data were gridded for the winter-spring period of each year at a spatial resolution of approximately 100 km2 or approximately 0.1° latitude by 0.1° longitude.
+All available oceanographic data were gridded for the winter-spring period of each year at a spatial resolution of approximately 100 km or approximately 0.1° latitude by 0.1° longitude.
 The mean bottom temperature for each grid element was calculated and combined with the grid area to produce a time series of the spatially averaged bottom temperature and the total bottom area covered by water in selected temperature ranges.
-Bottom temperature and salinity maps and their anomalies for the spring of 2003 and 2004 were constructed by contouring the near bottom temperature and salinity values, rejecting ones for which the cast depths were not within 10% of the actual water depth.
+Bottom temperature maps and their anomalies for the spring of 2004 and 2005 were constructed by contouring the near bottom temperature values, rejecting ones for which the cast depths were not within 10% of the actual water depth.
 Some temporal biasing may exist in the T/S fields represented by these maps, particularly in shallow regions, given the large area and wide time interval (up to one month) over which the data were collected.
-A time-series of the gridded mean values were computed from 1970 to 2004 for temperature and from 1990 to 2004 for salinity.

-Annual near-surface and near-bottom temperature anomalies were constructed from all available data throughout the year corresponding to area B on St. Pierre Bank (Fig. 1b).
+Annual surface, bottom and vertically averaged temperature anomalies were constructed from all available data throughout the year corresponding to area B on St. Pierre Bank (Fig. 1b).
 The 1971-2000 data set from this area was sorted by month to determine monthly means.
 The seasonal cycle was then removed from each observation by subtracting the monthly mean to determine anomalies.
 Unlike the time series of anomalies from fixed points (e.g. Station 27), these anomalies are based on data collected over larger geographical areas and therefore may exhibit variability due to spatial differences in the monthly estimates.
 In addition, the annual values may be based on only a few monthly estimates for the year.
 Therefore, caution should be used when interpreting short time scale features of these series.
 The long-term trends however, generally show real features.